vic-951/learnings/README.md

 ### listVsQueue
 This script tests the performance difference between lists and queues.

+### OcrScannerPdfToText
+This script converts a pdf file to text.

 ### searchSomething
 In this folder, I compare different search algorithms on lists.